-FFP will host a three-day consultation in the initial months of the award to bring together implementing partner staff with local leaders and government officials to explore gender issues related to the food insecurity and malnutrition of the selected geographic area and intended targeted participants.
-The consultation will lay the groundwork for the Year I Gender Analysis and for continuing collaboration between partner staff and local leaders in ensuring gender issues are addressed effectively and inclusively in all activity interventions.
-Partners will be asked to bring a field team that includes their activity's Gender Lead(s), technical staff who understand the technical areas of the award, and at least one senior manager.
+Gender Analysis and for continuing collaboration between partner staff and local leaders in ensuring gender issues are addressed effectively and inclusively in all activity interventions.
+Partners will be asked to bring a field team that includes their activity's GYSD Lead(s), technical staff who understand the technical areas of the award, and at least one senior manager.

 Annex 9.
-Environmental Safeguards Plan: USAID requires analyses which consider environmental risks across the Agency, using a set of defined procedures to meet USAID environmental requirements, including climate risk management.
-For this RFA, applicants are expected to design innovative approaches which promote environmental risk management to improve and sustain food and nutrition security of vulnerable populations, as articulated in both SO1 and SO2 of the [FFP 2016-2025 Food Assistance and Food Security Strategy](#).
+Environmental Safeguards Plan: Consistent with USAID's [Agency Environmental Procedures \(22 CFR 216\)](#) and [Climate Risk Management for USAID Projects and Activities \(ADS 201mal\)](#), USAID programming must properly consider and minimize the potential for environmental impact and susceptibility to climate risks.
+For this RFA, applicants are expected to design innovative approaches which promote environmental and climate risk management to improve and sustain food and nutrition security of vulnerable populations, as articulated in the IRs under both SO1 and SO2 of the [FFP 2016-2025 Food Assistance and Food Security Strategy](#).

-The Environmental Safeguards Plan must summarize:
+The Environmental Safeguards Plan must thus summarize:

 1. How strategies that reduce climate risks to the activity and environmental impacts of the activity have been integrated into program design; 2.
 How funds for environmental risk management have been allocated in the detailed/comprehensive budgets and described in the budget narrative; 3.
-How outcomes of the Environmental Mitigation and Monitoring Plan (EMMP) will inform the performance monitored through the Log Frame and IPTT in M&E systems11;
+How outcomes of the Environmental Mitigation and Monitoring Plan (EMMP) will inform the performance monitored through the Log Frame and IPTT in M&E systems12; 4.
+How staffing capacity for oversight of environmental compliance and climate risk management requirements will be ensured over the life of the activity and how those staff will coordinate and integrate with broader project management.